How do you create a successful travel blog? How do you make money from travel blogging?

-The Professional Travel Bloggers Association was formed about three years ago to help legitimatize travel blogging.
+The Professional Travel Bloggers Association was formed to help legitimatize travel blogging.
 I believe in it because I think there is a need to separate the travel bloggers who are (or want to be) operating at a professional level from hobby bloggers.

 The travel industry wants to work with good, effective, and successful bloggers, and they need to be able to identify the professionals.
 Benefits of joining include being listed on the website and partaking in events like the excellent TBC Asia conference in Sri Lanka, one of the best press trips and conferences I’ve ever been to.
 It’s also great to be part of this community, and rub shoulders with the best in the business.
 You can’t help but learn.

 The TBEX Conferences are probably the best travel blogger conferences in the world (there are three each year: one in Europe, one in North America and one in Asia).
 They’re a great place to learn and network.

 There are other travel conferences (like WTM and ITB), and other travel blogger events (like Traverse, TBC Asia and the Social Travel Summit).
 If you get involved in the community, you will learn about all of these and more.

 Sixth, market your blog and build your audience